jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/_distributetoreservedtokensplitsof.md

     // The amount to send towards the split.
 JBSplit percents are out of 10000000. uint256 _tokenCount = PRBMath.mulDiv(_amount, _split.percent, 10000000);
     ```
 6. If there are tokens to mint for the given split, do so.
 If the split has an `allocator` specified, the tokens should go to that address.
 Otherwise if the split has a `projectId` specified, the tokens should be directed to the project's owner.
 Otherwise, the tokens should be directed at the `beneficiary` address of the split.
+Afterwards, if there's an `allocator` specified, let it know that tokens have been sent.
+Reduce the leftover amount by the tokens that were sent to the split.

     ```solidity
-    // Mints tokens for the split if needed. if (_tokenCount > 0)
+    // Mints tokens for the split if needed. if (_tokenCount > 0) {
       tokenStore.mintFor(
         // If an allocator is set in the splits, set it as the beneficiary.
 Otherwise if a projectId is set in the split, set the project's owner as the beneficiary.
 Otherwise use the split's beneficiary.
         _split.allocator != IJBSplitAllocator(address(0))